tldr-pages/tldr/pages/linux/mocp.md

 `mocp --clear`

-- Play first song in play queue while MOC is in background:
+- Play first song in the play queue while MOC is in the background:

 `mocp --play`